brianberns/Cfrm/Readme.md

 ## F# support
 Cfrm is written in F# and supports F# implementations smoothly.
 The important differences from working in C# are:
-* When inheriting from `GameState` , you can override `TerminalValuesOpt` instead of `TerminalValues` in order to avoid returning n
+* When inheriting from `GameState` , you can override `TerminalValuesOpt` instead of `TerminalValues` in order to avoid returning `null`.
+* You can call function `CounterFactualRegret.minimize` instead of method `CounterFactualRegret.Minimize`.
+This allows you to pass in an F# closure

 ## Example